 This country, the ancient kingdom of Juba II, had been added to the empire by the emperor Claudius.
 It was divided into Mauretania Tingitana (with its capital at Tingis) and Mauretania Caesariensis (with its capital at Caesarea).
-It was governed by an imperial procurator or prefect, like Martius Turbo, at the beginning of Hadrian’s reign.
+At the beginning of Hadrian’s reign, it was governed by an imperial procurator or prefect, like Martius Turbo.
 Peace in the two Mauretanian provinces was maintained with only one legion, III Augusta, assisted by a number of auxiliary units.
 By the early 2nd century AD, the bulk of the army was distributed along a single east-west routeway with a system of forts and fortlets along the route.
-The deployment culminated during the reign of Hadrian with the creation of forts like Praesidium Sufative at Albulae (AE 1913, 0157) in AD 119 and Rapidum (CIL VIII 20833) in AD 122.
+Hadrian created two new forts; Praesidium Sufative at Albulae (AE 1913, 0157) in 119 and Rapidum (CIL VIII 20833) in 122.

 However, Hadrian’s later coinage shows that the emperor visited at least one of the two Mauretanias and pacified the country (see adventus, exercitus, and province coin types for Mauretania).
 The African visit of 123 may be disputed, but there can be no doubt that Hadrian was there in 128 by way of Sicily (ILS 1069).
-The coins bearing the legend ADVENTVI AVG MAVRETANIAE could well be referring to this later visit.
+The coins bearing the legend ADVENTVI AVG MAVRETANIAE could well be referring to his AD 128 visit.

 The Historia Augusta then mentions that Hadrian received news of troubles in Parthia and decided to go to the east (HA Hadr.
 12.8).
-Claudius Quartinus, who was in Spain as iuridicus, was ordered to collect two of the eastern legions, II Traiana and III Cyrenaica, and to take them to the Euphrates frontier.
+Tiberius Claudius Quartinus, who was in Spain as legatus iuridicus of Tarraconensis (CIL XIII, 1802), was ordered to collect two of the eastern legions, II Traiana and III Cyrenaica, and to take them to the Euphrates frontier.
 The new Augustus would have to journey back to Antioch, where his rule had begun.